Home | Join/Donate | Current Voices | Liturgical Calendar | What's New | Affirmation | James Hitchcock's Column | Church Documents | Search

 If the purpose of the preparation model of childhood is to ready our kids to confront the challenges of adolescence and young adulthood, it can only be adjudged an appalling failure.
 The disaster is so obvious that one can only wonder at the unshakable determination of so much of the educational, psychological and cultural establishment to press on with the new approach, regardless of its consequences, extending the assault on innocence to ever-younger victims, all in the name of equipping them for the future.
 This stubbornly impractical insistence fits George Santayana's classic definition of fanaticism, which, he writes, "consists in redoubling your efforts when you have forgotten your aim".

 It is questionable, however, whether the powers behind public education in America have forgotten their aim, or just stubbornly persist in throwing money and programs at it in an effort to turn out citizens who have the right attitudes and compliance to be productive for the state in its dominance in the global community.

 If this sounds like jargon, it is -- theirs.
 They use it to befuddle parents who try to get information or to assist in making decisions on school missions and curriculums.
 And they will continue so long as the government continues to mandate these programs in the schools and fund them.

-Take a look at the U.S. Department of Education website, specifically all the material on Goals 2000 (www.ed.gov/G2K/).
+Take a look at the U.S. Department of Education website, specifically all the material on Goals 2000 (www.ed.gov/G2K/ - broken link).
 The section, "Goals 2000 Legislation and Related Items", begins:

 Goals 2000: Reforming Education to Improve Student Achievement (April 1998) looks at how Goals 2000 supports State efforts to develop clear and rigorous standards for what every child should know and be able to do, and supports comprehensive state- and district-wide planning and implementation of school improvement efforts focused on improving student achievement to those standards.